mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 connectivity problems and the necessity of reconnection due to loss of on-path state.

-This document presents a solution to this problem by defining a state machine that is transport independent to be implemented at per-flow state-keeping middleboxes as a replacement for incomplete TCP state modeling.
-Middleboxes implementing this state machine using signals from a common UDP encapsulation layer can have equivalent necessary state information to that provided by TCP, reducing the friction between middleboxes and these new transport protocols.
+This document presents an abstract solution to this problem by defining a transport-independent state machine to be implemented at per-flow state- keeping middleboxes as a replacement for incomplete TCP state modeling.
+A key concept behind this approach is that encryption of transport protocol headers allows a transport protocol to separate its wire image -- what it looks like to devices on path -- from its internal semantics.
+We advocate the creation of a minimal wire image for these protocols that exposes enough information to drive the state machine presented.
+Present and future evolution of encrypted transport protocols can then happen behind this wire image, and  Middleboxes implementing this state machine can use signals from a UDP encapsulation common to a set of encrypted transport protocols can have equivalent state information to that provided by TCP, reducing the friction between deployed middleboxes and these new transport protocols.

 # Terminology